karanmiglani/fluxkart/readme.md

 Overview <br>
-This project involves creating a web service to help FluxKart.com identify and consolidate customer information across multiple orders.
-The service ensures that customer contacts (either email or phone number) are linked together based on shared information, allowing for a personalized customer experience without duplication.
+This project involves creating a web service to help FluxKart.com identify and consolidate customer information across multiple orders. <br>The service ensures that customer contacts (either email or phone number) are linked together based on shared information, allowing for a personalized customer experience without duplication.

 Service Endpoint<br>
 The main endpoint of the service is /identify, which accepts POST requests with a JSON body containing customer contact information.

-Request Format
+Request Format<br>
-The JSON body can include:
+The JSON body can include:<br>

-"email": A string representing the customer's email address.
+"email": A string representing the customer's email address.<br>
-"phoneNumber": A string representing the customer's phone number.
+"phoneNumber": A string representing the customer's phone number.<br>
-The app can be checked on: https://fluxkart.frenchschool.in/ TechStack:<br>
+The app can be checked on: https://fluxkart.frenchschool.in/<br>
+TechStack:<br>
-The service is implemented using:
+The service is implemented using:<br>

-Node.js: A JavaScript runtime for server-side applications.
+Node.js: A JavaScript runtime for server-side applications.<br>
-Express: A web framework for Node.js, simplifying API development and routing.
+Express: A web framework for Node.js, simplifying API development and routing.<br>

-Screenshots:
+Screenshots:<br>
 ![1](https://github.com/karanmiglani/fluxkart/assets/52616845/009cc0ca-ccbf-4824-8517-662e5af6b9e9)
 ![2](https://github.com/karanmiglani/fluxkart/assets/52616845/21414c15-8d73-47a8-a937-64048fbc8739)
 ![3](https://github.com/karanmiglani/fluxkart/assets/52616845/aeb65cb6-5184-43d7-9ba7-a70b41eceba7)